Novatouch/asn_resolver/README.md

 ## How to

-Load data from remote zip archive into local pandas dataframes.
+Load or update data from remote zip archive into local pandas dataframes.
 ```
 python lookup.py --refresh-db
 ```
-Search an ip or network:
+You are now able to search an ip or network:
 ```
 python lookup.py --search
 ```
-Then provide a list of ips or subnets to the prompt.
+Provide a list of ips or subnets to the prompt.

-Two results files are generated in the script directory: res-asn-country.csv and res-asn-country-groupby.csv.
+Two results files will be created in the script directory: res-asn-country.csv and res-asn-country-groupby.csv.
+First one contains the item list enriched with asn and country information, the second one contains results agregated by asn and countries.